RunestoneInteractive/pythonds/_sources/Graphs/DijkstrasAlgorithm.rst

 ::

-   from pythonds3.graphs import PriorityQueue, Graph, Vertex
+   from pythonds3.graphs import PriorityQueue

    def dijkstra(graph, start):
       pq = PriorityQueue()
       start.distance = 0
       pq.heapify([(v.distance, v) for v in graph])
       while pq:
-         current_vertex = pq.delete()
+         distance, current_v = pq.delete()
-         for next_vertex in current_vertex.get_neighbors():
+         for next_v in current_v.get_neighbors():
-               new_distance = current_vertex.distance + current_vertex.get_neighbor(
+               new_distance = current_v.distance + current_v.get_neighbor(next_v)
-                  next_vertex
-               )
-               if new_distance < next_vertex.distance:
+               if new_distance < next_v.distance:
-                  next_vertex.distance = new_distance
+                  next_v.distance = new_distance
-                  next_vertex.previous = current_vertex
+                  next_v.previous = current_v
-                  pq.change_priority(next_vertex, new_distance)
+                  pq.change_priority(next_v, new_distance)

 Dijkstra’s algorithm uses a priority queue.
-You may recall that a priority queue is based on the heap that we implemented in the Tree Chapter.
+You may recall that a priority queue is based on the heap that we implemented in Chapter 6.
-There are a couple of differences between that simple implementation and the implementation we use for Dijkstra’s algorithm.
+There are a couple of differences between that simple implementation and the implementation we use for Dijkstra’s algorithm, however.
 First, the ``PriorityQueue`` class stores tuples of (priority, key) pairs.
-This is important for Dijkstra’s algorithm as the key in the priority queue must match the key of the vertex in the graph.
-Secondly the priority is used for deciding the position of the key in the priority queue.
+This is an important point, because Dijkstra's algorithm requires the key in the priority queue to match the key of the vertex in the graph.
+The priority is used for deciding the position of the key in the priority queue.
 In this implementation we use the distance to the vertex as the priority because as we will see when we are exploring the next vertex, we always want to explore the vertex that has the smallest distance.
 The second difference is the addition of the ``change_priority`` method.
-As you can see, this method is used when the distance to a vertex that is already in the queue is reduced, and thus moves that vertex toward the front of the queue.
+As you can see in line 17, this method is used when the distance to a vertex that is already in the queue is reduced, and thus the vertex is moved toward the front of the queue.